 - Baking Powder: This leavening agent helps the batter rise and expand as it bakes.

 Please note, store-bought Jiffy cornbread also includes lard (shortening), additives, and preservatives.
 This homemade version eliminates all additives and preservatives.
-It also swaps the lard (shortening) out and uses an extra egg yolk in the casserole instead, which provides plenty of richness and fat.
+Since we are removing the lard, you’ll simply use an extra egg yolk in this corn casserole recipe without jiffy mix instead, which provides plenty of richness and fat.

 Do you want to make a few additions to this recipe?
 Go for it!
 I encourage you to get creative in the kitchen and create a creamy corn casserole that’s perfect for you and your family!